 This wide range can make it hard to know which STIGA to choose though.
 That’s why I’ve put together a list of the best STIGA tables depending on your skill level, budget and requirements.

-Which Are the 5 Best STIGA Ping Pong Tables of 2021?
+Which Are the 5 Best STIGA Ping Pong Tables?

 Listed below are my 5 top picks for a STIGA table tennis table.
 Keep in mind that the right option for you depends on your requirements, so make sure you read the reviews carefully and compare each model before deciding on the best option.

 If you’re looking for a mid-range indoor model that provides decent bounce and a sturdy design, the STIGA InstaPlay is a great choice.
 While it’s not quite thick enough for high-level play, it’s an attractive model that’s perfect for recreational play or players who are starting to progress beyond “beginner” level.

 The InstaPlay is built with a 19mm table top.
 This is thick enough for a consistent bounce, so it’s suitable for more serious practice than entry-level tables.
 It also provides a compromise between cost and bounce quality.

 Aside from the 19mm playing surface, the InstaPlay is a sleek and stylish roller model with a dark grey design.
 It can fold up when not in use, which saves space compared to non-folding models.

 As you would expect from a STIGA, it’s a durable model.
 The legs are made from 2″ square steel, which gives the table a solid feel and ensures it’ll last a long time (if it’s cared for correctly).
 The playing surface is also tough enough to withstand regular use.

 Additionally, the InstaPlay is easy to move around the home, due to the eight 3″ wheels.
 Four of these have locks, so the table can be secured to avoid movement during a game.